ando-huang/dark_mode_extension/README.md

-# Extension for rendering dark mode on webpages
+# Dark mode extension

+changes the background of a page to a dark grey